dagu-org/dagu/README.md

 ## Motivation: Why not Airflow or Prefect?

-Popular workflow engines, Airflow and Prefect, are powerful and valuable tools, but they require writing Python code to manage the workflow.
+Popular workflow engines, Airflow and Prefect, are powerful and valuable tools, but they require writing Python code to run workflows.
 In many cases, there are already hundreds of thousands of existing lines of code written in other languages such as shell scripts or Perl.
-Adding another layer of Python code on top of these may not be ideal.
-Also, it is often not practical to rewrite everything from scratch in Python in such situations.
-For this reason, a more lightweight solution where you can manage DAGs without making them more complicated is needed.
-So we developed Dagu.
-It is easy to use and self-contained, making it ideal for smaller projects with fewer people.
+Adding another layer of Python on top of these would make it more complicated.
+Also, it is often not feasible to rewrite everything in Python in such situations.
+For this reason, a more lightweight tool is needed.
+Dagu runs DAGs defined in declarative YAML format.
+It is self-contained and no-dependency.

 ## ️How does it work?

-### Self-contained
-- Dagu is a single binary and there's no dependency on any.
+- Dagu is a single exectable file with no dependency.
-- It uses the file system to store execution history data.
-Therefore, no DBMS or cloud service is required.

-### Simple YAML format
-- Dagu executes DAGs defined in a simple YAML format.
+- Dagu runs DAGs defined in a simple declarative YAML format.
 - Existing programs can be used without any modification.
+- Any DBMS or cloud service is required.

 ## ️Quick start